MarineLvrge/MarineLevrague_7_26112021/readme.md

 ## Setup

+You will have to create your own .env file to add your environment variables and your own token.

-Configure your `database` in the file `backend/config/sequelize.js`.
+Configure your `database` in the file `backend/config/.env`.

 You have an example in the file at `backend/config/.env.example`.

-You will have to create your own .env file to add your environment variables and your own token.

 ```
     DB_HOST='localhost'